Thursday, August 28, 2014

 This picture is completely Lynne Bruning fault.
 Sewer covers with great detail abound.

-So we had breakfast, no coffee.
+So I had breakfast, no coffee.
 But in Tokyo there's vending drink machines on at least every corner.
-We were surprised to get a hot drink from vending, like really hot, hard to hold in your hand.
+I was surprised to get a hot drink from vending, like really hot, hard to hold in your hand.
 The ones with screw tops are the cold ones.

 This doesn't even begin to explain the hub of anime, stores and tech that we were overwhelmed with, seriously, so much tech, dvd, comic, slots & pincho, lights....we were just looking for a coffee shop!

-We then headed for the green space on my Google maps.
+I then headed for the green space on my Google maps.
 The Gardens of the Imperial Palace.
 So many fruit trees!
-Walking up what's left of the original palace, it's a very similar feeling to the fort at St. Augustine in Florida....where we were literally a year ago on Zack birthday, coincidence?
-Probably.
-But it's the same era.
+Walking up what's left of the original palace, it's a very similar feeling to the fort at St. Augustine in Florida....

 Umbrellas are a thing, so is bicycling!
 The bikes are amazing here, so is the gear.
 But the classy umbrella holder... <3